Which one would we choose?

-- 100 Percent brushing coverage: The only brush with position detection to never miss a zone
+- 100 Percent brushing coverage: With position detection technology so you never miss a zone

 To find out more about either of these brushes why not click the relevant links below to be taken to the manufacturer’s website, to our hands on written reviews which include video or to one of our recommended outlets to purchase one at the best price possible.